revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 ---

-2.Which one of these are used to storing and exchanging the data?
+2.Which one of these are used for storing and exchanging the data?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer</b></summary>

-> - In python `JSON` is a syntax to storing and exchanging data.
+> - In python, `JSON` is a syntax for storing and exchanging data.
-> - Python have an built-in package it's called json, which is used to work with `JSON` data.
+> - Python have an built-in package called json, which is used to work with `JSON` data.
-> - Because, It is easy for humans to browse and write.
+> - Because, it is easy for humans to browse and write.
 It's simple for machines to analyze and generate.

 **import the JSON module :**